thwowu/BDPA_Assign3_TWU/README.md

 b| 93096 | 3 mins 4 secs

-The reason that although having the same number of performed comparisons, I have less executation time.
-In my code, the problem A and problem B have the exactly same amount of pairs candidates running through counter.
-In problem B, the numbers of computation of addAll, and retainAll are less than those in problem A (because in problem B, they are shorter after the equation deduction).
+Although having the same number of performed comparisons, I have less executation time in problem B.

+In the code, the problem A and problem B have the exactly same amount of pairs candidates that ran through counter.
+That was why I have the same number of performed comparisons.
+However, the biggest difference causing the time executation is that, in problem B, the cost in computing addAll, and retainAll.
+These two functions take much less words to perform the jobs in problem B than in problem A, because the size of the HashSet has been reduced shorter by the equation.

+As a result, problem B has much less time wasted on Jaccard Similiarity function than the time in problem A, benefit from below equation.
 ```
 long threshold_number = Math.round(Words.length - (Words.length * 0.8) + 1);
 ```